vinceimbat/vinceimbat/content/My life work is both emotional and intellectual.md

 If feeling good is my ultimate goal, then that makes me a hedonist.
 But as the [[Experience machine]] shows, there are other motivations to aspire to other than happiness.
 Meaning and truth are things that don't necessarily contribute to our general happiness, they are ends of their own, but both seem to have a big role to play in the good life.
 And their pursuit requires reason and intellectual work.

+ The intellectual work involves [[reading]], [[writing]], and thinking (i.e., [[philosophy]], which is also my main craft).

 In conclusion, I seem to need both the ability to feel good and to create meaning, which involves activities that don’t necessarily make me feel good always.

-# References